pxb1988/dex2jar/README.md

 1. In the root directory run: ./gradlew distZip
 2. cd dex-tools/build/distributions
 3. Unzip the file dex-tools-2.1-SNAPSHOT.zip (file size should be ~5 MB)
-4. Run d2j-dex2jar.sh from the unzipped directory
+4. Run d2j-dex2jar.sh from the unzipped directorytest

 ### Example usage:
 > sh d2j-dex2jar.sh -f ~/path/to/apk_to_decompile.apk